 It’s getting harder and harder to find a plane with a true first class on Qatar Airways.

 Qatar Airways is doing away with first class altogether – and with how good its Qsuites are, we can’t blame them.
 So the only planes on which you’ll find first class are the Airbus A380, which Qatar is also phasing out along with many airlines.

-You won’t find it flying to or from the U.S. Qatar flies its A380s from its hub in Doha (DOH) to just six cities total, in Europe, Asia, and Australia.
+You won’t find it flying to or from the U.S. As of publication, Qatar flies its A380s from its hub in Doha (DOH) to just six cities total, in Europe, Asia, and Australia.

 One of the best ways to book flights on Qatar is with American AAdvantage miles.
 And if you’re looking to get the best bang for your buck, this flight from Doha to Guangzhou (CAN) is the standout option.
 That’s because you can book this nearly eight-hour flight in first class for just 50,000 AAdvantage miles.

 These flights from the Middle East to Asia are a serious sweet spot.
 Compare that to the 62,5000 AAdvantage miles you need for the shorter flights to and from London-Heathrow (LHR), Paris-Charles de Gaulle (CDG), or Frankfurt (FRA).
 Or the whopping 100,000 AAdvantage miles to book flights to Australia.

 And while finding award space to fly Qatar business class between the U.S. and Middle East has become a chore, there’s no such concern here.
 You can find these first class awards almost every single day of the year!
 And they’re easily bookable online at AA.com.

 We started our journey in Muscat, Oman (MCT).
 But one of the beauties of using AA miles to book is its region-based award pricing system.
 Even with that initial flight in regional first class, it still cost just 50,000 AAdvantage miles each for the trip.